SequentMicrosystems/4relind-rpi/README.md

 # 4relind-rpi

-This is the command to control [4-RELAYS-Plus Heavy Duty Stackable Card for Raspberry Pi](https://sequentmicrosystems.com)
+This is the command to control [Four Relays four Inputs 8-Layer Stackable Card for Raspberry Pi](https://sequentmicrosystems.com/collections/all-io-cards/products/raspberry-pi-relays-heavy-duty-hat)

 Don't forget to enable I2C communication:
 ```bash
 ~$ sudo raspi-config
 ```

-## Usage
+## Install

 ```bash
 ~$ git clone https://github.com/SequentMicrosystems/4relind-rpi.git
 ~$ cd 4relind-rpi/
 ~/4relind-rpi$ sudo make install
 ```
+## Usage

-Now you can access all the functions of the relays board through the command "4relplus".
+Now you can access all the functions of the card through the command "4relind".
 Use -h option for help:
 ```bash
 ~$ 4relind -h
 ```
+## Update
 If you clone the repository any update can be made with the following commands:

 ```bash